1. Hike at Blue Hills Reservation

 Route 134, , 02186

 Cape Cod is most widely recognized for its' beautiful beaches, however, the forests also provide plenty of opportunities for recreation including scenic bike rides.

 One of the best bike paths in the area is the 22 mile paved Cape Cod Rail Trail.
 This scenic route follows the path of a former railroad, which leads to a mostly flat and easy ride.
 Views are tree-lined for the entire route and there are easy detours to the gorgeous beaches of Cape Cod.

-There are a few delicious snack options along the way, including top-rated Cobie's and Hot Sparrow Chocolate.
+There are a few delicious snack options along the way, including top-rated Cobie's Seafood and Hot Sparrow Chocolate.

 7. Listen to local ghost stories on Plymouth's Night Tour

 Plymouth is frequently regarded as one of the most haunted places in America.
 Being one of the oldest cities in the US, Plymouth is an easy choice for a ghost tour.